10.2.1 There are three stages to the procedure:

 10.9.2 The tutor who marked the work will speak to you first about the allegation and any other relevant parties.

 10.9.4 During this meeting, the tutor will confirm what the allegation is and which piece of assessment within which module has been affected.
 The tutor will also present you with the evidence they have and tell you why they are concerned about your work and/or conduct.
 It is likely that they will ask you questions about the work you have submitted and may ask you to demonstrate your knowledge in relation to that work by asking you specific questions around its content.
-The tutor will make notes of your meeting and these will be sent to you at the point at which an outcome has been reached.
+The tutor or a notetaker will make notes of your meeting and these will be sent to you at the point at which an outcome has been reached.

 10.9.5 If you are unable to attend the meeting with the tutor you should refer to the section at the top of this procedure called ‘Absence from any meeting or hearing’.